Skip to main content

 - 1 to 1 1/2 cups (250 ml to 375 ml) sharp cheddar cheese

-- Make soaker in large bowl using half flour and half room temperature water.
+- Make soaker in large bowl using 800 g (1.8 lb) flour and half room temperature water.
 Mix and let stand for one hour.

 - In small bowl, mix warm water, honey, and yeast.
 When mixture is foamy, add to soaker with remaining room temperature water, remaining flour, peppers, and salt.
 Mix until thoroughly blended.

-- Before all flour is incorporated, turn dough out on a table or counter to knead.
-Knead seven to 10 minutes, until all flour is used and the dough is bouncy and smooth.
+- Turn dough out on a table or counter to knead.
+Knead seven to 10 minutes, adding in remaining flour until incorporated and the dough is bouncy and smooth.

 - Transfer to greased bowl and let rise until doubled in bulk, about 1 hour to 90 minutes depending on room temperature.